 Guideline 2.6.1 gives a definition of objections to reservations, which is missing in the Vienna Conventions.
-He This definition is, so to speak, the 'negative' carbon copy of that of reservations themselves in that it characterizes an objection - exactly as guideline 1.1 copied from the Vienna Conventions does for reservations - not by its effects by but its 'purported' effects.
-Moreover, the most important guideline 2.6.2 establishes the right of States and international organisations to formulate an objection 'irrespective of the permissibility of the reservation'.
-This is a prominent element of the essentially consensual nature of the law of reservations: States have a right to formulate reservations; the other parties (or future possible parties) have their own right not to be bound with partners which do not accept the negotiated texts in its entirety - whatever the reasons, including by opposing the entry into force of the treaty as between the objecting State and the author of the reservation.
+This definition is, so to speak, the 'negative' carbon copy of that of reservations themselves, in that it characterizes an objection - exactly as guideline 1.1 copied from the Vienna Conventions does for reservations - not by its effects by but its 'purported' effects.
+Moreover, the most important guideline, 2.6.2, establishes the right of states and international organizations to formulate an objection 'irrespective of the permissibility of the reservation'.
+This is a prominent element of the essentially consensual nature of the law of reservations: states have a right to formulate reservations; the other parties (or future possible parties) have their own right not to be bound to partners which do not accept the negotiated text in its entirety - whatever the reasons, including by opposing the entry into force of the treaty as between the objecting state and the author of the reservation.

-Nothing special deserves to be discussed in respect to the formulation of acceptances of reservations.154 The Guide to practice of course maintains the principle enunciated in article 20 (5) of the Vienna Conventions according to which, unless the treaty otherwise
+Nothing special deserves to be discussed in respect of the formulation of acceptances of reservations.
+The Guide to Practice of course maintains the principle set out in Article 20(5) of the Vienna Conventions, according to which, unless the treaty otherwise provides, an acceptance results from 12 months' silence kept by another state after the notification of the reservation.
+The most noticeable clarification resulting from Section 2.8 is given by guideline 2.8.13, according to which '[t]he acceptance of a reservation cannot be withdrawn or amended'.